MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

 1. Configure the keychain group for your project as described [here](../../identity-platform/tutorial-v2-ios.md#configure-xcode-project-settings).

-1. Add a new member variable to your `ViewController` class: `var accountResult: MSALNativeAuthUserAccountResult?`
+1. Add a new member variable to your `ViewController` class: `var accountResult: MSALNativeAuthUserAccountResult?`.

-1. Update `viewDidLoad` to retrieve any cached account by adding this line after `nativeAuth` has been initialized successfully: `accountResult = nativeAuth.getNativeAuthUserAccount()`
+1. Update `viewDidLoad` to retrieve any cached account by adding this line after `nativeAuth` is initialized successfully: `accountResult = nativeAuth.getNativeAuthUserAccount()`.

 1. Update the `signInCompleted` handler to store the account result: